ai-med/ComBatHarmonization/ComBat++/README.md

-# ComBat++ harmonization in R
+# ComBat++ harmonization

 ComBat++ is an extension of ComBat by also modeling non-biological covariates, which we would like to remove from the data.
 As in Combat, it estimates site-specific location and scale parameters, and accounts for biological covariates.
 ComBat pools information across features using empirical Bayes to improve the estimation of those parameters for small sample size studies.
+The details are described in Section 5 in (Wachinger et al., MedIA, https://arxiv.org/abs/2002.05049).

 ### ComBat++